 There is no shortage of music here in the Crescent City.
 Head to Frenchmen Street at night, and you will hear music seeping out of every doorway just beckoning you to come inside.
 There are clubs blasting everything from reggae to heavy metal.

 Whatever your preference, you will find it in New Orleans, but pay special attention to the jazz scene.
 Plan to spend an evening in the historic Preservation Hall to have a true New Orleans jazz experience.
+New Orleans is among many amazing places to visit in the US and the music alone draw visitors from around the world as well as the US.

 Don’t overlook the street performers in New Orleans either.
 You will find them everywhere, especially around Jackson Square.
 Some of my most memorable experiences in New Orleans have been centered around the street performers.